 What is Pav Bhaji?

-This humble street food comes from the western food hub of India, Mumbai.
-In this simple dish, a mashed vegetable curry, called Bhaji, is cooked in butter and spiced with a unique spice blend, then served with warm butter-toasted dinner rolls called Pav.
+This humble street food originates from the western hub of India's food scene, Mumbai.
+Bhaji is a simple, veggie mash made with a variety of vegetables.
+It is typically cooked in butter and spiced with a special spice blend called pav bhaji masala, then served with warm, butter-toasted dinner rolls called Pav.

 A generous topping of butter, chopped onion, cilantro, and a squeeze of lime is all you need to complete this dish and enjoy an authentic Mumbai-style Pav Bhaji.

-Pav bhaji masala is a unique spice blend that forms the flavor foundation of this curry.
+Pav bhaji masala is a unique spice blend that forms the foundation of flavor in this curry.
 Just like Garam masala, it's a ground-up combination of earthy and floral herbs and seeds.

 Personally, I love the store-bought spice blends as much as my homemade version.
-My preferred brands include Everest or MDH.
 However, if you would like to make it from scratch, here's a recipe for how to make Pav Bhaji masala at home for this quantity:

 - 2 teaspoons garam masala